Foreclosure Rescue Scams

-What really happens: A bankruptcy can delay the foreclosure but it won’t stop it.
-They’ll take your money but won’t file anything.
-If they do file a case, they won’t follow up and you will lose your home.
+What really happens: A bankruptcy can delay the foreclosure but it will not stop it.
+They will take your money but will not file anything.
+If they do file a case, they will not follow up and you will lose your home.

-DCBA’s tip: If you’re thinking of bankruptcy, contact a legitimate attorney.
+DCBA’s tip: If you are thinking of bankruptcy, contact a legitimate attorney.

 “You need a forensic loan audit.
-That’ll get you a loan modification and stop a foreclosure.”
+That will get you a loan modification and stop a foreclosure.”

 What really happens: There is no guarantee that a forensic loan audit, even if done by a legitimate, licensed professional or lawyer, will help you get a loan modification or stop a foreclosure.
 You will lose even more money and still lose your house.

 DCBA’s tip: Do not pay anyone upfront fees for foreclosure help.
 Call DCBA for free help.

 “Deed the house to me and pay me rent.
 I’ll pay the mortgage, and sell it back to you.”

 What really happens: The papers you sign transfer ownership of your house to them.
 They sell the house without your knowledge or take out loans.
 They don’t pay your mortgage.
 Your house gets foreclosed.
 You get evicted.

 DCBA’s tip: Do not sign anything you do not understand and do not transfer ownership of your house to anyone.
 It’s a bad idea and you’ll end up losing your home.